 The conditions in the middle column (Test Condition) say that CE2 needs to be held to GND, or /CE needs to be held to VCC (within 0.2 V) in order to get the low standby current in the microamps.
 Otherwise, the standby current would be in the milliamp range, even though the /WE and /OE pins aren’t being activated.
-Well, in my original circuit, CE2 was tied to VCC, so that wasn’t any good for getting low standby current, but /CE was held high to VCC (on the SRAM) through a pull-up resistor, so it should have the lower standby current, right?
+Well, in my original circuit, CE2 was pulled to VCC, so that wasn’t any good for getting low standby current, but /CE was held high to VCC (on the SRAM) through a pull-up resistor, so it should have the lower standby current, right?